Kavanaugh confirmation process has been 'an intergalactic freak show,' Sen. Kennedy says

 The Louisiana lawmaker was referencing a secret letter that has been the subject of intrigue on Capitol Hill over the last week.
 A source familiar with the confirmation proceedings told Fox News that California Sen. Dianne Feinstein, D-Calif., received the letter back in July, but did not make its existence known publicly until Thursday.

-According to a report by The Intercept, the letter was relayed to lawmakers by an individual affiliated with Stanford University and concerns an incident involving the 53-year-old Kavanaugh and a woman while they were in high school.
-According to two officials who spoke anonymously with the New York Times, the incident involved possible sexual misconduct between Kavanaugh and the woman.
+The letter was relayed to lawmakers by 51-year-old research psychologist Christine Blasey Ford and concerns an alleged incident involving the 53-year-old Kavanaugh and her while they were in high school.
+The Washington Post first reported that Ford was the letter's author.

-“Most Americans are looking at this – most mainstream Americans – and they’re thinking that Congress has hit rock bottom and started to dig,” Kennedy said.

 In a statement released by the White House Friday, Kavanaugh said: "I categorically and unequivocally deny this allegation.
 I did not do this back in high school or at any time."

-Senate Republicans insist Kavanaugh's confirmation remains on track.
+Senate Republicans insist Kavanaugh's confirmation remains on track for a committee vote this upcoming Thursday.
 But the allegation has inflamed an already intense political battle over President Trump's nominee.
 It also pushes the #MeToo movement into the court fight, less than two months before congressional elections that have seen a surge of female Democratic candidates.

 The New Yorker magazine reported that the alleged incident took place at a party when Kavanaugh, now 53, was attending Georgetown Preparatory School.
 The woman making the allegation attended a nearby school.